100 Amazing Tattoos for First-Timers

 65. Atomic symbol

-There are 118 elements on the period table, each with its own intricate structure.
+There are 118 elements on the periodic table, each with its own intricate structure.
 Choose one.

 66. Chemical formulas